不求谌解

 Input#

-Currently, my main methods of information input are as follows:
+Currently, my main methods of information input are the following:

 • Twitter